MagicMirrorOrg/MagicMirror/modules/default/newsfeed/README.md

 		<tr>
 			<td><code>removeStartTags</code></td>
-			<td>Some newsfeeds feature tags at the <B>beginning</B> of their titles or descriptions, such as "[VIDEO]".
+			<td>Some newsfeeds feature tags at the <B>beginning</B> of their titles or descriptions, such as <em>VIDEO</em>.
-			This setting allows for the removal of specified tags from the beginning of an item's description and / or title.<br>
+			This setting allows for the removal of specified tags from the beginning of an item's description and/or title.<br>
 				<br><b>Possible values:</b><code>'none'</code>,<code>description</code>, <code>title</code>, <code>both</code>
 			</td>
 		</tr>